 Recipes

-Hogget rump, braised courgettes & green olive dressing
+Yorkshire hogget rump recipe w/ braised courgettes & green olive dressing

-This is a dish that summons the spirit of the summer months and really, I would only suggest eating it in said months.
-While the courgettes are still in their peak season, and the weather is ripe for outdoor cooking and eating.
+One of my favourite cuts from a sheep, the rump has a fantastic combination of flavour, fat covering, and texture.
+Here, cooked over coals and served with courgettes slowly braised in olive oil and a bright dressing of green olives, chilli, and garlic.
+This is a dish that summons the spirit of the summer months and really should only be eaten then.
+While the courgettes are still in peak season, and the weather is ripe for outdoor cooking and eating.
 Everything served warm, as the main course of a long and relaxed lunch, with an abundance of wine and good company.
-I think I can see some bread on the table and some sort of fruit-based dessert in the distance — perhaps in the form of a frangipane tart.
-I’m all of a sudden lost in a dream, a beautiful, pleasing dream.
-Take me to this lunch table…
+I can see some bread on the table and a fruit-based dessert in the distance – perhaps a frangipane tart.
+I’m suddenly lost in a dream, a beautiful, pleasing dream.
+Take me to this lunch tableā€¦

 Hogget rump cooked pink, served alongside braised courgettes and a green olive dressing.